The effects of marriage on mental health can be profound, both for the better or for the worse, depending upon the state of your marriage.

 You don’t need a psychologist to tell you that all of these benefits of a healthy marriage are going to bring profound benefits of marriage on mental health.

-Even sex is good for you – it has hundreds of health and psychological benefits!
+Even sex is good for you.
+It has hundreds of psychological and health benefits of marriage!

 - Dashed dreams